mns0/mshankla/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a PhD Canidate in Biophysics at UIUC.
+I'm a Biophysics PhD Canidate in the [Aksimentiev Group] (http://bionano.physics.illinois.edu/) at UIUC.
 I develop technologies at the interface of nanotech and biology using large-scale simulations.